-For many, the terms "ceramic" and "porcelain" get thrown around interchangeably, as if they were the same.
-Tile shop salespeople often claim a vast world of difference between the two in order to justify porcelain's higher prices.
+For many of us, the terms "ceramic" and "porcelain" are used interchangeably, as if they were the same thing.
+Tile shop sales people often claim a vast world of difference between the two in order to justify porcelain's cachet--and its higher prices.

-But none of that applies to porcelain tile.
-This is different ball game.
-It's a game of branding and certifying, and has nothing to do with fine china.
+But none of that applies to the commodity porcelain tile of today.
+This is different ball game--a game of branding and certifying, and has nothing to do with fine china anymore.
+Certification is more than just protecting manufacturers' interests: it's a shortcut that consumers can use to quickly identify which types of tiles they are getting.

 1. Porcelain Has a Low Water Absorption Rate